The best plants for staging your NYC apartment to sell in winter

 If you want low or no maintenance, succulents are a good bet.
 Most are native to rough desert landscapes so are fairly resilient—they are also pretty cute and add some life and color to a desk or shelf.

 Hum points out the succulents are part of "the southwest trend that came about a couple years ago and it compliments the hipster, bohemian spirit."
-Without the prickles, she says they are like a friendly cactus and only need to be watered twice a week.
+Without the prickles, succulents are like a friendly cactus and only need to be watered twice a week.
 A neat display of four living succulents starts at around $50 at the Plant Shed.

 You Might Also Like